How we hire

 The interview is as much about you getting to know us as it is about us getting to know you.

 This is your opportunity to have any burning questions ready.
-You might have questions on our culture, the team you will join, the role you will do, what’s it like to work from home and of course what it would be like working at Canva.
+You might have questions about our culture, the team you will join, the role you will do, what to expect from hybrid ways of working and of course what it would be like working at Canva.
 Ask away!

 Tip 5: Get ready to answer questions